messageformat/messageformat/README.md

 // Error: Invalid key `zero` for argument `words`.
 Valid plural keys for this
 //        locale are `one`, `other`, and explicit keys like `=0`.
 ```

+For more example usage, please take a look at our [test suite](./test.js).

 #### Contributor License Agreement
 See the [messageformat.js README][CLA] for details.